Tertiary (Manual) Analysis¶

 - ACMG classification accessible from the variant row for evidence-based assessment.
 See ACMG Classification.

-The right panel provides a chat session connected to the selected sample's data:
+The floating chat bubble expands into an AI assistant connected to the selected sample's data:

 - AIVA can query the sample's data directly using the Genomic Data Query tool.